The "Mego 8-inch Super-Heroes Worlds Greatest Toys!" Book Perfectly Chronicles Old-Time 1970's Toy Collecting

 All The Fine Points of a Very Fine Mego History Book

 "Mego 8-inch Super-Heroes Worlds Greatest Toys!" is a passionate, well-crafted publication that combines amazingly detailed historical text with excellent pictures and illustrations along with personal recollections.
-Far from a dry reference book, the release presents many things of interest including:
+Far from a dry reference book, the release presents many things of interest, including:

 - A fly-on-the-wall view of how a toy company in the 1970's operated.
 Things were a lot different during the "Me Decade".
 Yes, licensing and other legal agreements had to be negotiated and signed.
 Executives did have to run a tight and serious ship.
 The difference between now and then was the businesses were not "corporate" like they are today.
 Marvel and D.C. were not owned by Disney and Time-Warner in those days.
 They were smaller in size and scope and, hence, more accessible to smaller companies such as Mego, which was a quaint company in many respects.

 - Glimpses of the pre-internet, pre-social media era of promotions.
 The long-lost concept of putting together Christmas season print catalogs to herald the arrival of new toys is given a chapter on its own.
-Those who have an interest in marketing history are going to find this chapter intriguing reading.
+Those who have an interest in marketing history are going to find this chapter to be intriguing reading.
 A lot of work went into putting these catalogs together.

 - Photos from personal family collections featuring the Christmas-time upwrapping of presents housing Mego dolls.
 These heartfelt photographs truly do capture the wonder of the era and would never be seen had it not been for this book.